abdulgafar01/alx-low_level_programming/README.md

-more functions more nested loops
+Even more pointers, arrays and strings